HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### Stage 3

+Stage 3 has the following objectives:

-- Scope is to tune the DX rendering set up in single node c5.9xlarge to find the upper limit with avg response time equal to ~4 secs and ensure error percentage in results is 0%
+- To tune the DX rendering setup in a single node on a c5.4xlarge instance
+- To determine the upper limit with the average response time equal to 4 seconds
+- To ensure error percentage in results is 0%

 ##### Improved response times of individual APIs and conclusion on load for comfortable rendering